 But why stop there?

-One thing to keep in mind, however, is the fact that your automobile’s electrical system is 12V DC.
-It is not compatible with standard Christmas tree lights that are designed to run off household electricity.
+One thing to keep in mind, however, is the fact that your car’s electrical system is 12V DC.
+It is not compatible with standard Christmas tree lights that are designed to run off household electricity!

 Sure you can buy colored 12-volt rope lights or even some 12v led Christmas lights.
-The one big catch is they’re somewhat expensive, and by the time you’ve created your rolling display with enough lights to draw attention the investment can be sizable.
+The one big catch is they’re somewhat expensive, and by the time you’ve created your rolling display of car Christmas lights with enough lights to draw attention the investment can be sizable.

-There’s a better way!
-Yep, there’s a way to to use your existing 110v AC household Christmas tree lights.
+Yep, there is one way to use your existing 110v AC household Christmas tree lights on your car…

-Back to the lighting, with a good-sized inverter you can go ahead and use any low budget Christmas lights.
-Those after-Christmas closeout lights from last year when you bought 20 strings at a dollar will work just fine.
+With a good-sized inverter you can go ahead and use any low-budget Christmas lights.
+Those after-Christmas sale lights from last year when you bought 20 strands for a dollar will work just fine.
 Any household light set designed to be used outdoors will work off your inverter.

 CAUTION: Things To Remember When Stringing Lights On A Car

-- This is 110v AC household current.
-It will harm or even kill you if not handled properly.
+- You’re dealing with 110v AC household current — it will harm or even kill you if not handled properly.

-- Water, snow and electricity can be very dangerous.
+- Water, snow, and electricity can be very dangerous.
 I recommend stringing 110v AC lights on the inside of your car or string lights on the outside of your car only during dry weather.
-Your safest option is to remove them whenever moisture is eminent (snow, rain, sleet).
+Your safest option is to remove the lights whenever moisture is likely — during snow, rain, and sleet.

 - Keep children away from the wiring to avoid any shock hazard.

 - Local ordinances vary widely as to the legality of operating lights that could be considered a distraction to other drivers.
-Check with your local authorities before heading out on the road.
+Be sure to check with your local authorities before heading out on the road with car Christmas lights.

 - A reindeer car kit that comes with a pair of clip-on antlers and a shiny red nose for your vehicle.